guciacz/dental-x-rays/README.md

-Image processing of dental X-Ray images
+Dental X-Ray images processing
 =============

 This repository contains a script for reading, transforming and performing analysis of dental X-ray images.

 ## Data
-The data set contains 17 high resolution X-Ray images stored in TIFF format.
+Data set contains 17 high resolution X-Ray images stored in TIFF format.
 Due to the specific nature of this data set it is not publicly available

 ## Prerequisites